sagemathinc/cocalc_tutorial/handson/lab01.md

 3. Once you have created your project the next thing to do is create a **.course** file (you can name it SMC_hands_on.course as well).

 ## Structuring your course
-A commonly used structure for SMC courses is as follows:
+A commonly used structure for CoCalc courses is as follows:

   - notes